somilasthana/imageintelligence/README.md

 2. Many test scenarios still need to be implemented.

-3. GPU resource were not available, did not install the libraries therefore, could test on GPU settings.
+3. GPU resource was not available, did not install the libraries therefore, could not test on GPU settings.
+But I think its not difficult cafee supports it.